-- (a) increases: - (i) import; - (ii) domestic receipt: receipts from other material balance areas, receipts from a non-safeguarded (non-peaceful) activity or receipts at the starting point of safeguards; - (iii) nuclear production: production of special fissionable material in a reactor; and - (iv) de-exemption: re-application of safeguards on nuclear material previously exempted therefrom on account of its use or quantity. - (b) decreases: - (i) export; - (ii) domestic shipment: shipments to other material balance areas or shipments for a non-safeguarded (non-peaceful) activity; - (iii) nuclear loss: loss of nuclear material due to its transformation into other element(s) or isotope(s) as a result of nuclear reactions; - (iv) measured discard: nuclear material which has been measured, or estimated on the basis of measurements, and disposed of in such a way that it is not suitable for further nuclear use; - (v) retained waste: nuclear material generated from processing or from an operational accident, which is deemed to be unrecoverable for the time being but which is stored;
+- (a) increases: - (i) import; - domestic receipt: receipts from other material balance areas, receipts from a non-safeguarded (non-peaceful) activity or receipts at the starting point of safeguards; - (iii) nuclear production: production of special fissionable material in a reactor; and - (iv) de-exemption: re-application of safeguards on nuclear material previously exempted therefrom on account of its use or quantity. - (b) decreases: - (i) export; - (ii) domestic shipment: shipments to other material balance areas or shipments for a non-safeguarded (non-peaceful) activity;

-- (vii) other loss: for example, accidental loss (that is, irretrievable and inadvertent loss of nuclear material as the result of an operational accident) or theft.
+- (iii) nuclear loss: loss of nuclear material due to its transformation into other element(s) or isotope(s) as a result of nuclear reactions; - (iv) measured discard: nuclear material which has been measured, or estimated on the basis of measurements, and disposed of in such a way that it is not suitable for further nuclear use; - (v) retained waste: nuclear material generated from processing or from an operational accident, which is deemed to be unrecoverable for the time being but which is stored; - (vi) exemption: exemption of nuclear material from safeguards on account of its use or quantity; and - (vii) other loss: for example, accidental loss (that is, irretrievable and inadvertent loss of nuclear material as the result of an operational accident) or theft.